List of Philadelphia Flyers draft picks: Gallery

 Selected in the second round of the 1969 draft, Hockey Hall of Famer Bobby Clarke played his entire career with the Flyers and leads all Flyers draft picks in assists (852) and points (1,210).

 Selected in the first round of the 1972 draft, Hockey Hall of Famer Bill Barber played his entire NHL career with the Flyers.

 Ron Hextall was selected by Philadelphia in the sixth round at the 1982 draft and leads all Flyers draft picks in games played among goaltenders (608) and wins (296).

-Scott Mellanby, seen here playing for the Atlanta Thrashers in 2005, was selected by Philadelphia in the second round at the 1984 draft and leads all Flyers draft picks in games played (1,431).
+Scott Mellanby was selected by Philadelphia in the second round at the 1984 draft and leads all Flyers draft picks in games played (1,431).

 In 1991, Hockey Hall of Famer Peter Forsberg became the first player born outside Canada ever selected by the Flyers in the first round of the NHL entry draft.

 In 1995, Brian Boucher became the first goaltender ever selected by the Flyers in the first round of the NHL entry draft.

 Jeff Carter was selected by Philadelphia in the first round at the 2003 draft and leads all Flyers draft picks in goals (442).

 Mike Richards was selected by Philadelphia in the first round at the 2003 draft and served as the Flyers' team captain from 2008 to 2011.